AI Use Cases/Law Firms

 The Problem

 Law firms manage workforce capacity across matters using disconnected systems - iManage for document handling, Elite 3E or Aderant for financials, Clio for practice management - while HR tracks headcount in separate spreadsheets and email threads.
-Partners manually review associate utilization rates against billable hour targets, paralegals are assigned to matters based on availability rather than skill-matter fit, and intake teams run conflict checks that delay engagement starts by 2-5 days.
-The result: associates bill 65-70% of available hours instead of the 75-80% target, partners spend 8-12 hours weekly on non-billable capacity reviews, and practice groups can't forecast staffing needs beyond the current quarter.
+Partners manually review associate utilization rates against billable hour targets, paralegals are assigned to matters based on availability rather than skill-matter fit, and intake teams run conflict checks that hold engagement starts for days.
+The result: associates bill well below the utilization targets the budget assumed, partners burn non-billable hours every week on capacity reviews, and practice groups can't forecast staffing needs beyond the current quarter.

 Revenue & Operational Impact

-When utilization drops, realization rates follow.
-A 5-point decline in utilization cascades into 8-12% margin compression on matters, especially in litigation where eDiscovery staffing decisions are made reactively rather than planned.
+When utilization drops, realization rates follow, and every point of slippage compresses matter margin - especially in litigation, where eDiscovery staffing decisions are made reactively rather than planned.
 Associate attrition accelerates because high-performing timekeepers burn out covering capacity gaps, forcing costly lateral hires.
-Client intake-to-engagement timelines stretch to 10-15 days due to manual conflict reviews and capacity confirmation steps, damaging competitive positioning on time-sensitive matters.
+Client intake-to-engagement timelines stretch into weeks under manual conflict reviews and capacity confirmation steps, damaging competitive positioning on time-sensitive matters.

 Why Generic Tools Fail